FabianHagmann/PCP-Solver/README.md

    By default the 10 shortest invalid solutions will be printed.

    If the flag is followed by a number, the n shortest solutions will be printed.
+3. With the option "-l" or "--length" the maximal length up to which solution will be searched can be configured.

+   By default solutions up to a length of 20 will be searched.

+   If the flag is followed by a number, solutions up to a length of n will be searched
-3. All found valid solutions will be printed to the command line
+4. All found valid solutions will be printed to the command line